November 7&8, 2021

 Joan, her two daughters and five grandchildren all enjoy growing mums together.
 Her garden has been featured in several local and national publications including The News and Observer, Walter Magazine and Country Garden.
 You can meet Joan and view her mums at the following WRALTarheel Traveler li here:

-Joan Matthews grows Exhibition-style chrysanthemums in her garden in Raleigh, NC.
+Joan Matthews grows Exhibition-style chrysanthemums in her garden

-Photo: Craig Matthews
+Raleigh, NC Photo: Craig Matthews